Our Partners

 Sponsors wanted

 We also need financial help for this project to advance at full speed.
 Although most of the work is done by volunteers, we do need to cover our computing costs (domain names, servers and services, internet, electricity) as well as books and reference materials, travel and conferences.
 Then there’s also printing costs—only for small test runs of Bible portions at this stage.
 We would also like to be able to pay for services from contract programmers and web developers.
-Then if there’s any extra, it will also be appreciated for helping to pay the grocery bill.
 Again, please use the contact page to get in touch directly.